Lompat ke konten Lompat ke sidebar Lompat ke footer

 In English, the omitted letter or letters are usually marked with an apostrophe or a period, depending on the type of contraction.

-The following is a list of commonly used contractions in English Grammar.
+The following is a list of commonly used contractions in English:

 1. aren't = are not